Auchkey/Cowrie-Log-file-grabber/README.md

 # Cowrie-Log-file-grabber
-For personal Cowrie setup only.

-Bash script that uses regex to copy log files with contents matching the specified pattern.

-Currently accepts basic regex from the user to use against detected log files in the same directory.
-Doesn't do anything with them yet.
+**WIP**

+Bash script that parses cowrie's specific TTY log files using the provided playlog.py file, with regex to match any patterns contained within.
+Any files containing a match may be moved or copied to another folder.

 Syntax: